dannng/dannng.github.io/docs/disk-imaging-factors.markdown

   * [Fiwalk output run against disk image](#fiwalk-output-run-against-disk-image)
   * [mmls output run against disk image](#mmls-output-run-against-disk-image)
   * [disktype output run against disk image](#disktype-output-run-against-disk-image)

-In order to illustrate how various environments and utilities differ in their display of the same content, we have provided the following screenshots using the [Where in the USA is Carmen SanDiego?](https://archive.org/details/Where_in_the_USA_is_Carmen_Sandiego_Broderbund_1998) CD-ROM disk image provided from the [Internet Archive](https://archive.org/).

 ### CD-ROM disk image in FTK Imager Evidence Tree
 ![This screenshot shows the disk image as loaded into the program FTK Imager.
 It is shown to illustrate that there are multiple file system views present, each with differing files present.](/assets/dif-ftk.jpg "Disk image in FTK Imager Evidence Tree")